🧬

 Common inquiries about the breed

-Yes, they are generally friendly and good-natured, but they require active families who can provide significant exercise.
+Yes, they are generally affectionate and good-natured, though they require significant exercise.

 How much exercise does a Harrier need?

-They are intelligent but can be independent and stubborn, requiring patient, consistent, and positive reinforcement training methods.
+They are intelligent but can be independent-minded, requiring patient and consistent positive reinforcement.

 View Official FCI Standard